ouDriss95/myGatsbyBlog/content/posts/2020-10-21-parallax-section/index.md

 hero: ./images/hero.jpg
 excerpt: In this article, you will learn how to add a section with a parallax effect to boost the visual experience of your home page.
 ---
 In this tutorial article we will be adding a parallax section with fixed scrolling using HTML and CSS and LIQUID.
-You will see that when you scroll the image inside the section will stay in place, so let me show how to add it to your Shopify store.
+You will see that when you scroll the image inside the section will stay in place, so let me show you how to add it to your Shopify store.

 1. From your Shopify admin, go to **Online Store** > **Themes**.
 2. Find the Minimal theme, and then click **Actions** > **Duplicate**.